MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 | 289,999     | And over         | 0              | 0%           | 0                  |
 |             |                  |                |              |                    |

-*Special Tax Type rates for S2 and S3 Filing Status*
+Special Tax Type rates for S2 and S3 Filing Status:

 | If Over     | But Not Over     | Tax Amount     | Tax Rate     | On Excess Over     |
 |-------------|------------------|----------------|--------------|--------------------|